HUNTING IN THE TRAINING AREA

 Hunters can apply for and receive Deer Management Permits at all Licensing Issuing Agents via the NYS Department of Environmental Conservation Licensing System (DECALS).
 When completing the NYSDEC license application, hunters may apply for up to two DMPs int eh Wildlife Management Units of their choice.
 Those wishing to hunt on Fort Drum should specify Wildlife Management Unit 6H.
 DMPs are issued by random computer selection at the License Issuing Agent and, if selected, applicatns will receive DMP(s) immediately.
 Hunters possessing a DMPs make take one antlerless deer per permit, in addition to a deer that may be taken with a regular big game license.
 Antlered deer with at least one legal antler 3" or longer may not be taken with a DMP.

 Deer populations on Fort Drum have remained relatively stable.
 The antlerless harvest is analyzed each year and management decisions are made cooperatively between the NYSDEC and Fort Drum's Natural Resources Branch.
-Harvest information for deer and bear harvested in Wildlife Management Unit 6H (Fort Drum) based on NYSDEC reports are available.
+Harvest information for deer and bear harvested in Wildlife Management Unit 6H (Fort Drum) based on NYSDEC estimates.

 Other Places to Hunt in New York State